geniusyield/market-maker/README.md

 sending funds to the address controlled by the payment signing key.

 > [!WARNING]
 > Please make sure to adapt the `MARKET_MAKER_CONFIG` configuration according to your needs!
-Please see the docker-compose.yml file for details.
+Please see the docker-compose.yml file for further details.

 ## Running the market maker bot: Building from source